ardangelo/excelangue.github.io/resume.md

     -   Selected Classes: CS 225 Data Structures, CS 233 Computer Architecture, MATH 461 Probability Theory, CS 241 Systems Programming I (in progress), CS 374 Algorithms and Models of Computation (in progress)

 * **Undergraduate, University of Washington**, Seattle, WA Sep.
 2014 - Dec.
 2015
+    -   Transferred January 2016 to the University of Illinois at Urbana-Champaign.
     -   2014 - 2015 school year: Dean's List with 3.8 GPA.
     -   Nominated twice for the Soceity for Collegiate Leadership & Achievement.

 Languages & Frameworks
 ------------------

-*   Python with Django and Web2Py, C# and F# for the .NET framework, C for PC and Game Boy Advance, Java, LISP.
-Current focus on machine learning using F#.
+*   Python with Web2Py, C# and F# for the .NET framework, C++, C for PC and Game Boy Advance, LISP, Haskell, Java.
+Current focus on compilers, functional programming, and programming language theory.

 Work Experience
 ---------------

 *   **Software Engineer**, Quicket Solutions, Champaign, IL: Feb.
 2016 - Present
 *   **Software Engineering Intern**, Quicket Solutions, Champaign, IL: Summer 2015
+    -   Part-time during the academic year, full-time during Summer 2015 and Summer 2016.
-    -   Wrote and maintained database interface and backend management code using Python and Web2Py as part of a complete electronic police citation management service.
+    -   Writing and maintaining database interface, backend management, and user-facing communications code as part of a complete electronic police citation management service using Python and Web2Py.
-    -   Designed and implemented software solutions in a tight-knit, collaborative group.
-Planned extensible and robust systems for data processing in a fast moving startup environment.
+    -   Designing and implementing a software solution to replace a traditionally paper-based process in a tight-knit, collaborative group.
+Creating extensible, robust systems for data collection, processing, and analytics in a fast-moving startup environment.

 *   **Technical Consultant**, Panorama Innovation, Wilmette, IL: Jun.
 2014 - Sept.
 2014
     -   Designed and prototyped a customer data mining system for retail settings using OpenWRT on commodity access points for data collection and Python for data processing and analytics.